LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 1) In the context of Lazarek et al.'s work interesting bugs  are those detectable by behavioral contracts.
 Hence, they can use off-the-shelf mutators.
-In fact, their method does not detect the overwhelming majority of bugs unless if contracts describe the full functional correctness of components.
+In fact, their method does not detect the overwhelming majority of bugs except when contracts describe the full functional correctness of components.

 2) Lazarek et al.'s method does not isolate the effect of blame from that